kubernetes-sigs/cni-dra-driver/docs/design/scheduling-and-resource-exposure.md

 #### 4. Virtual Network Identifier (VNI) Availability

 This use case addresses the need for allocating VNIs (VLAN ID, VxLAN ID...) for an network interface requested for a pod while ensuring no other network interface on the same host is using the same VNI.
-This is the case with, for example, the VLAN CNI Plugins.
+This is the case with, for example, the [VLAN](https://www.cni.dev/plugins/current/main/vlan/) CNI Plugin.

 #### 5. Bandwidth Limitation

 This use case involves scenarios where application pods have specific QoS (Quality of Service) requirement and/or expect some minimum guaranteed performance per network interface.
 Pods with such requirements must then be scheduled on nodes with sufficient bandwidth capacity.
 Other scheduled pods must not impact the performance of already running pods.
 For example, if a pod requests 500 Mbps on a network interface providing 1 Gbps, no additional pod requestiing more than 500 Mbps (or with no bandwidth limits) should be scheduled on that node.
+This is the case with, for example, the [bandwidth](https://www.cni.dev/plugins/current/meta/bandwidth/) meta CNI Plugin.

 #### 6. CNI Availability

 This use case refers to the requirements that specific CNI plugins must be available and ready on nodes in order to be able to execute CNI operations.
 The readiness of a CNI Plugin can be discovered via the `STATUS` operation.

-#### 7. Bonded Interface

-This use case covers scenarios where a pod requires a bonded network interface.
-This bonded network interface aggregates multiple network interfaces into a single logical interface.
-To support this, the scheduler must ensure that the node has the multiple network interfaces that can be bonded according to the configuration.

-#### 8. CNI-Specific Attribute (e.g. Network)
+### CNI-Specific Attribute (e.g. Network) Use Cases

 While the previous use cases focus on specific CNI plugin behaviors, the possibilities and use-cases can be extended far beyond since CNI implementations can have their own attributes and configurations.

 For instance, internal networks (e.g. secondary overlay network) could be created and made available only on specific nodes by a CNI plugin.
 This requires pods requesting access to these networks to be scheduled accordingly.

+Another example could be the scenario where a pod requires a bonded network interface.
+This bonded network interface aggregates multiple network interfaces into a single logical interface.
+To support this, the scheduler must ensure that the node has the multiple network interfaces that can be bonded according to the configuration.

 ## Design